 Yacht Classic: Along the Karagözler, overlooking Fethiye marina.
 Sip a cold Efes, eat a snack or enjoy a great evening meal.
 You’ll need to reserve a table for evening meals in high season.

 Captain’s Pearl Restaurant: Along the Karagözler and overlooking the harbour.
-Fresh seafood is a speciality, here.
+Fresh seafood is a speciality at this Fethiye restaurant.
 (Open all year.)

 Cafe Geniş: Great roof terrace and an open fire to keep you warm in winter.
 (Open all year.)